AR Training For Manufacturing

 Read Time: 5 minutes

 AR can be an incredibly valuable tool for training, especially in manufacturing.
-Today, we will discuss five ways that AR training for manufacturing can contribute to boosting overall production.
+AR training and implementation can boost overall productivity in manufacturing.

 According to an ISACA survey, Augmented Reality (AR) consumers across five different countries rated AR for training as one of the top three applications of AR to improve quality of life.
 69 percent of people surveyed believe that AR can help them learn a new skill for professional development.
 In the manufacturing industry, the average tenure of a new employee is five years.
 With a high turnover rate, need for consistent training, and a subsequent skills gap, manufacturing companies run the risk of reduced production.
 Observing these statistics in tandem with the skills gap in manufacturing, we can infer that AR training and implementation can help boost overall production in the manufacturing industry.

-In this blog post we will discuss five ways that AR training can do just that.
+In this article, we will discuss five ways that AR training can do just that.

 1. Bridge the skills gap